awsdocs/aws-sdk-for-javascript-v3/doc_source/welcome.md

 import {DynamoDB, CreateTableCommand} from "@aws-sdk/client-dynamodb";
 ```

-To call these commands in the recommend async/await pattern, use the following syntax\.
+To call these commands in the recommended async/await pattern, use the following syntax\.

 ```
   CLIENT.send(new XXXCommand)